WICG/page-lifecycle/README.md

 ![Lifecycle Callbacks](https://github.com/spanicker/web-lifecycle/blob/master/LifecycleCallbacks.png)

 We propose the following changes for the MVP:
-* A `stopReason` attribute will be added to events for `pagehide`; it will return `StopReason` enum to indicate why the event fired.
+* A `reason` attribute will be added to events for `pagehide` and `pageshow`; it will return an enum to indicate why the event fired, eg. due to transition to / from STOPPED, DISCARDED etc.
-* A `previousState` attribute will be added to event for `pageshow`; it will return `PreviousState` enum to indicate the preceding lifecycle state such as DISCARDED or STOPPED.
-* `pagehide` is fired to signal BACKGROUNDED -> STOPPED. `StopReason` here is `stopped`.
+* `pagehide` is fired to signal BACKGROUNDED -> STOPPED. `reason` here is `stopped`.
 * `pageshow` is fired to signal STOPPED -> ACTIVE.
-This will be used to undo what was done in `pagehide` above. `PreviousState` here is `stopped`.
+This will be used to undo what was done in `pagehide` above. `reason` here is `stopped`.
 * `pageshow` is fired to signal DISCARDED -> ACTIVE.
-This will be used to restore view state persisted in `pagehide` above, when the user revisits a discarded tab. `PreviousState` here is `discarded`.\
+This will be used to restore view state persisted in `pagehide` above, when the user revisits a discarded tab. `reason` here is `discarded`.\

-* before moving app to DISCARDED the `beforeunload` handler will run and if it returns string (i.e. needs to show modal dialog) then the tab discard will be omitted.
+Suggestion for implementers: before moving app to DISCARDED it is recommended to run `beforeunload` handler and if it returns string (i.e. needs to show modal dialog) then the tab discard should be omitted, to prevent risk of data loss.

 ### Reusing existing callbacks vs. Adding new callbacks
 We have chosen to reuse existing callbacks (pagehide, pageshow) vs. adding new callbacks.
 While this will cause some compat issues (eg. affects analytics reporting), it has the advantage of not adding complexity to the platform, easier for browsers to implement (faster time to ship) and consequently better story for adoption and long term interop.